InekeScheffers/NYCDA-individual-assignments/11-21-2016-Blog-Application/readme.md

 ## Used node-sass way to compile sass and automatically recompile
 -> only recompiles when server is started, so not with every request like node-sass-middleware way

+### NOTE: this branch is behind master (which uses webpack to compile), so don't merge!
+This branch is only for future reference to see how you would use node-sass to compile sass.

 * Node
   * express
   * pug